United

 The cause of the Arab-Israeli conflict has evolved over the

 years.
-While Resolution 242 implies, as
+While Resolution 242 implies, as Arab

-Arab leaders since the Six Day War have claimed, that the main cause of the
+leaders since the Six Day War have claimed, that the main cause of the

 continuing conflict between Israel and her neighbors is the Arab loss of

-territory in that war, logic dictates that there is a more fundamental
+territory in that war, logic dictates that there is a more fundamental reason.
+The Arab loss of territory in the 1967 War

-could the lost territories of 1967 have been the root cause of the 1948
+territories of 1967 have been the root cause of the 1948 War.
+However, Arab leaders since 1967 have

-would return all of the territories that it captured in the 1967 War.
+return all of the territories that it captured in the 1967 War.
 Logic, on the other hand, dictates that a

-just and lasting peace is only possible if measures taken to secure that
+“just and lasting peace” is only possible if measures taken to secure that

 peace are relevant to solving the root cause of the conflict.
 Since the territory of the 1967 War is